mindtesterdev/DistanceLight/README.md

 Parts of the code are based on the Arduino Ping sensor example.

 - Expects HC-SR04 Ranging Detector Mod Distance Sensor Trigger and Echo pins connected to pins 3 and 6.
-- Expects one standard RGB LED (the red green and blue #defines are for those pins on the LED.)
+- Expects one standard RGB Common Cathode LED  (the red green and blue #defines are for those pins on the LED.)
 - Expects one momentary normally open button that throws HIGH to buttonPin when pressed.

 LED will be green at >target distance + 150CM (5 Ft.)